 For their third session, Anicea asked Larry if she could record the dancing portion of their session.
 She never thought the video would turn viral.
 “The whole reason I posted it was to show other therapists how well music worked for gait training in hopes that they can have the same results,” she said.

 Since then, Anicea and Larry’s occupational therapist have tried doing activities of daily living exercises to music.
 While the music helped, and sped up his movement it wasn’t as big a difference as his gait training.

 “I’ve never participated in music or dance therapy classes, but I’m definitely interested in learning more about them now,” Anicea said.
-Since she’s posted the video she’s had other therapists tell her that music has also helped their stroke and dementia patients with exercises as well.
+Since she’s posted the video she’s had other therapists tell her that music has also helped their The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain. and dementia patients with exercises as well.

 At the end of the day it’s all about her patients.
 Anicea still works with Larry.
 “We two-step every other session,” she said.
 “I try to incorporate his wife as much as possible when she’s there.
 I’ll play the music and let them dance the song away.”